cemrenurkeles/Ballade-Mobile-Application-2024/C/README.md

 ![a](/C/a.png)

-The point '.' represents the le nom de domaine.
+The point '.' represents the le domain name.
 For example for CV.html :
 The link to it should be http://domain_name.net/CV.html So '.' should be replaced by http://domain_name.net/.
 (It will be replaced by the program so did not change it now.)